The most extensive and powerful robot control system on the planet

 2. Commanding each joint:

 Commands such as TELL SHOULDER 1000 MOVE which moves the shoulder axis 1000 counts.
 Other commands are: MOVETO (an absolute command), GRIP, UNGRIP, HOME, CARTESIAN, JOINT, ALIGN/NONALIGN and so on.
-There are about 250 commands and settings in ROBOFORTH and a total vocabulary of around 800 words.
+There are about 250 similar commands and settings in Roboforth and a total vocabulary of around 800 words.

 3. Positioning in Cartesian coordinates: (reverse kinematics)